github-oauth/web-server/REPORT.md

 * Average documentation
 * User determined privacy settings limit the information that is able to be accessed
   * Example: Email can be hidden
+* Fragile callback URLs

 ### Ratings and Reviews
 #### Documentation
 Documentation is missing code examples and accessing much of the supporting information requires clicking a link embedded within the text rather than having a clear table of contents.
 Does not clearly explain how to use the provided access URLs.
 Written BY experienced developers FOR experienced developers.
+Documentation does not make clear that application will break if a trailing '/' is not included in the authorization callback URLs

 #### Systems Requirements
 GitHub oAuth does not require any specific dependencies and can connect to AWS and Heroku.
 It does not require a specific database.